vmendis/Databases-in-CodeSpace/README.md

 Working Solutions:

-MySQL + phpMyAdmin
+MySQL + phpMyAdmin + adminer

+Either phpMyAdmin or adminer can be used to administer the databases.
+Choose the prefered option and comment out the other.

    $ cd MySQL-PhpMyAdmin
    $ docker-compose up
    PhpMyAdmin is available on Port 5013.
+   Adminer is on port 8080
-Simply click Port 5013 in the "Local Address" column in "PORTS" tab.
-A new tab will be opened.
+   Simply click Port 5013/8080 in the "Local Address" column in "PORTS" tab.
+A new tab will be opened with corresponding GUI.
        Server = MySQL
        Username = citizix_user
        Password = An0thrS3crt